 La Quinta Inns and Suites

-La Quinta Inns and Suites is a prominent sub-brand among the diverse offerings of Wyndham, one of the leaders in the American hospitality industry.
-As of 2018, La Quinta has 914 properties, making it one of the most popular limited-service hotel chains.
+La Quinta Inns and Suites is a prominent sub-brand among Wyndham’s diverse offerings.
+As of 2018, La Quinta had 914 properties, making it one of the most popular limited-service hotel chains.
 The brand is primarily known for offering affordable accommodations that appeal to a wide range of travelers from all walks of life.

 La Quinta’s visual identity is distinctive and memorable primarily due to its logo, which features a rising sun with rich gold and yellow accents.
 Positioned above a green serif font, the logo serves multiple functions.
-The use of the sun as a central motif symbolizes warmth, new beginnings, and positive experiences – attributes that are commonly sought after in the hospitality industry.
+The sun symbolizes warmth, new beginnings, and positive experiences—attributes commonly sought after in the hospitality industry.
 The green color in the serif font creates an atmosphere of luxury and sophistication, indicating high-quality services even within the budget segment.

-The brand’s successful operating model is evidenced by a significant number of properties.
+A significant number of properties evidence the brand’s successful operating model.
 The presence of about 914 hotels allows the company to maintain a comprehensive presence, making it easy for travelers to find La Quinta establishments in different parts of the world.
 The brand’s reputation can be called affordable, but this does not prevent it from providing good service and a comfortable stay, as evidenced by a set of amenities that meet the basic needs of the modern traveler.

 La Quinta’s interaction with Wyndham adds another layer to its market appeal.
 Support from a renowned parent company brings a set of established quality standards, which provides reassurance to potential customers considering the choice.
-At the same time, La Quinta maintains its identity with an emphasis on a limited set of services and a pricing model geared toward budget-minded travelers.
+At the same time, La Quinta maintains its identity, emphasizing a limited set of services and a pricing model geared toward budget-minded travelers.

 Microtel

 Microtel, a franchise hotel chain with approximately 343 locations worldwide, is a subsidiary of the well-known Wyndham brand.
 Originating in 1989 in Rochester, New York, the brand has undergone significant expansion.
-Becoming synonymous with affordable lodging, Microtel continues to attract franchisees and customers alike, solidifying its status among well-known budget hotel chains.
+Microtel continues to attract franchisees and customers alike, becoming synonymous with affordable lodging and solidifying its status among well-known budget hotel chains.

 The brand’s eye-catching logo is a distinguishing feature in the competitive hotel industry.
 The emblem is executed in deep blue sans-serif font and includes a graphic element resembling a crown or a blossoming flower.
-This design choice is intended to represent the qualities of reliability, trustworthiness, and credibility that are an integral part of Microtel’s corporate identity.
+This design choice is intended to represent the qualities of reliability, trustworthiness, and credibility integral to Microtel’s corporate identity.

 Since its inception, Microtel has been on an upward trajectory, demonstrating continuous growth in the number of sites and customer reach.
-The appeal of the Microtel brand lies in its affiliation with Wyndham, which provides a guarantee of quality and service.
+The appeal of the Microtel brand lies in its affiliation with Wyndham, which guarantees quality and service.
 Microtel retains its unique characteristics that differentiate it from other sub-brands under the Wyndham umbrella.
 These include customized amenities and services designed to meet the demands of budget-minded but quality-conscious customers.

-The double element in the logo, interpreted as a crown or flower, subtly conveys the versatility of the brand.
-It suggests that the hotel can be a reliable choice for a variety of occasions, whether business travelers seeking a reliable vacation or families looking for an inexpensive but reliable lodging option.
-The logo doesn’t just serve as a branding tool, and it reflects what Microtel strives to provide to its diverse clientele.
+The double element in the logo, interpreted as a crown or flower, subtly conveys the brand’s versatility.
+It suggests that the hotel can be a reliable choice for various occasions, whether business travelers seeking a reliable vacation or families looking for an inexpensive but reliable lodging option.
+The logo serves not just as a branding tool; it reflects what Microtel strives to provide to its diverse clientele.

 Motel Six

 Motel 6 is a well-known chain of budget hotels throughout the United States and Canada.
-Owned by a privately held company, this hotel chain has a wide network of economy motels that appeal to a variety of customers, from vacationing families to professionals on business trips.
-The company’s portfolio is not limited to short-term stays but includes the Studio 6 brand, an expansion aimed at catering to individuals and families who need extended stays but prefer to avoid the complexities and financial obligations associated with apartment rentals.
+Owned by a privately held company, this hotel chain has a wide network of economy motels that appeal to various customers, from vacationing families to professionals on business trips.
+The company’s portfolio is not limited to short-term stays.
+Still, it includes the Studio 6 brand, an expansion aimed at catering to individuals and families who need extended stays but prefer to avoid the complexities and financial obligations associated with apartment rentals.

 The Motel 6 logo is an example of effective simplicity.
 It highlights the red number “6” enclosed in a white outline next to the brand name written in letters.
-The choice of red color in the design conveys energy and excitement, which corresponds to the dynamism of the services offered by the network.
-Blue and white elements emphasize trust and reliability – distinctive features that have been part of Motel 6’s corporate identity for many years.
+The choice of red color in the design conveys energy and excitement, which corresponds to the dynamism of the network’s services.
+Blue and white elements emphasize trust and reliability—distinctive features that have been part of Motel 6’s corporate identity for many years.

 The recent modernization of the logo shows the recognition of modern trends.
 The primary colors and elements have been carefully retained, balancing relevance and historical consistency.